smallnest/gen/README.md

 $ make example

 ## binary will be located at ./bin/example
-## when launching make sure that the sqlite file sample.db is located in the same dir as the binary
+## when launching make sure that the SQLite file sample.db is located in the same dir as the binary
 $ cp ../../sample.db  .
 $ ./example